London Ontario Real Estate. No Fluff. No Sales Pitch. Just the Truth.

 The above are just a few challenges.
 I haven’t even reached the offer stage yet!

-Also, incorrect information was provided regarding property size, room sizes, taxes, outstanding work orders from the city, city violations of the building code, and three mortgages and liens on the building!
+Also, incorrect information was provided regarding property size, room sizes, taxes, outstanding work orders from the city, city code violations, and three mortgages and liens on the building!

 My clients and I cannot change the condition or situation we are dealing with, so it is unlikely any emotion will be helpful.
 I can’t change the obstacles; that part of the equation has already been set.
 However, how I approach them to find a solution is something that my clients and I can control!